branchwelder/SoftSysEsotericEmus/README.md

 ### Standalone Usage

 The emufib library can also be used on normal machine architecture by using the `threads.c` and `utils.h` from the `emufib/purec` directory.
 Copy the files to your project directory (again including `emu.c` in your C file).
 This will give you the standard PThread functionality.
-You can also run the `threads` executable in the `purec` directory to test the threading capabilities.
+You can also run `./thread_test` in the `purec` directory to run the executable and test the threading capabilities.

 ## License